YahiaMohamed90/Final-Project/README.md

  you should have Terraform and Ansibal installed on your own system

- cd to jenkins-ansible directory . run following commands
+ cd to infrastructure directory . run following commands

  # terraform init
  # terraform plan --var-file dv.tfvars